 The Hotkey Map displays an interactive interface for learning all the keyboard shortcuts.
 Additional Help presents help systems for any external plug-ins that are loaded.
-The 3ds max on the Web options (Online Support, Updates, Resources, and Partners) automatically open a Web browser and load the Discreet Support Web pages or look for updates.
+The 3ds max on the Web options (Online Support, Updates, Resources, Partners, and Training) automatically open a Web browser and load the Autodesk Support Web pages or look for updates.

-The Authorize 3ds max command lets you enter an authorization number to authorize the software.
-The About 3ds max command opens the About dialog box.
+The Activate 3ds Max command lets you enter an activation number to authorize the software.
+The License Borrowing option lets you borrow and return the current Max license for use on another computer.
+The About 3ds Max command opens the About dialog box.
 This dialog box displays the serial number and current display driver.